artyyouth/SpiderMonkey_JSON/README.md

 * Why?
   - SpiderMonkey is a widely used opensource JS engine, I'm also using it to do script binding for some C++ applications.
   - The JSAPI provide by SpiderMonkey v1.85 has evolved without backward compatibility, a lagcy code base I'm using is not able to upgrade to new API in a short time.
-  - The later version since v1.70 requires MinGW to build on Windows platform.
+  - SpiderMonkey v1.70 doesn't provide native JSON support, and the later version since v1.70 requires MinGW to build on Windows platform.

 **This project is to provide a native SpiderMonkey lib/dll on Windows with native JSON support.**